-National Environmental Policy Act (NEPA) requirements for this transfer were satisfied by the environmental impact analysis conducted in the final Environmental Impact Statement, Fort Ord Disposal and Reuse, dated June 1993 and the Supplemental Environmental Impact Statement, Fort Ord Disposal and Reuse, dated June 1996.
+National Environmental Policy Act (NEPA) requirements for this transfer were satisfied by the environmental impact analysis conducted in the final Environmental Impact Statement.
+Fort Ord Disposal and Reuse, dated June 1993, the Supplemental Environmental Impact Statement.
+Fort Ord Disposal and Reuse, dated June 1996, and associated Records of Decision (RODs).